katie-hughes/ekf-slam-turtlebot/turtlelib/README.md

 4. Why are some of the constructors in Transform2D explicit (refer to a specific C++ core guideline in your answer)?

-C.46: By default, declare single-argument constructors explicit as to avoid unintended conversions.
+This relates to core guildeline C.46: By default, declare single-argument constructors explicit as to avoid unintended conversions.
 For example, we have two constructors for Transform2D that take in one argument (one takes in a Vector2D and the other takes in a double).
 The explicit keyword in front of these is to ensure that they get used with the correct type.

 5. Why is Transform2D::inv() declared const while Transform2D::operator*=() is not?
    - Refer to [[https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#con-constants-and-immutability][C++ Core Guidelines (Constants and Immutability)]] in your answer

 inv() is const because it does not modify the underlying Transform2D.
 Instead, it returns a new Transform2D object.
 The *= operator is not const as it modifies the underlying Transform2D by applying another Transform2D to it.
+The input Transform2D is passed in by reference.
 Because of this difference, the *= operator also returns the initial Transform2D object.
+This is related to core guideline Con.4: Use const to define objects with values that do not change after construction.